acentswap/docs2-wiki/products/yield-farming/how-to-use-farms.md

 3 - Click the **Harvest** button and confirm the action in your wallet.
 After a short wait, the ADE will be claimed to your wallet for you to use as you like.

 {% hint style="info" %}
-When you are farming on a different blockchain other than the BNB chain.
-You will need to always switch to BNB Smart Chain to harvest your farming rewards.
+When you are farming on a different blockchain other than the ACE chain.
+You will need to always switch to Acent Mainnet to harvest your farming rewards.

 If your wallet doesn't support chain switching.
 Staking or unstaking LP tokens will always harvest your ADE.
-Please note the harvested ADE will be distributed on BNB Smart Chain.
+Please note the harvested ADE will be distributed on Acent Mainnet.

 ![](<../../.gitbook/assets/image (136).png>)
 {% endhint %}